chrsw/buttonblink/README.md

 # buttonblink
 Press button to blink LED on NUCLEO-F411

-This project is inspired by the examples in _Bare Metal Embedded C Programming_ 2024 Packt publishing
+This project is inspired _Bare Metal Embedded C Programming_ .
+A book published by Packt in 2024.

 ## Requirements
 - Windows OS